Normally we can’t share campaign data due to client NDAs — however, in this case we can show some initial test data.

 If you’ve ever seen a car mechanic tighten the bolts on a wheel you’ll see he rotates around them, tightening them a little each time.

 Why?
 Because if he tightened one of the bolts fully without ensuring the others are aligned, he might actually get the bolt stuck rather than securely fastening the wheel.

 And it’s the same with campaign testing.

 With the above results we can introduce elements from winning ads into the landing page and subsequent email nurture campaigns leading to sales.

 However: We don’t want to invest lots of time and effort across all parts of a conversion funnel while still establishing what works best for a particular campaign (including segmentation, offer, headlines, etc).

 Update: On the next round of micro-tests the campaign has achieved Facebook’s highly coveted maximum Relevancy score of 10, with a 8.59% click-through-rate at just 0.13 average cost per click!
 Time to optimize the next step in this sales funnel.

 Your Next Steps

-It’s so easy to start testing concepts and exploring ideas, hunting for the next blockbuster winner that could become key to your growth strategy in the year ahead.
+Our onboarding process is easy.
+We can quickly begin testing ad concepts and exploring campaign ideas, hunting for the next blockbuster ad campaign that could become a cornerstone for your growth strategy in the year ahead.

-Send an enquiry today and let’s find a few winning concepts that you can roll-out across your marketing.
+Send an enquiry today and let’s begin a winning test campaign.